mkeeter/antimony/doc/USAGE.md

 Scripting is standard Python 3.x with a few extra functions:
-- `input(name, type)` creates an input datum of the given type and injects it into the namespace.  `name` should be a string and `type` must be either `float`, `int`, or `fab.types.Shape` (or simply `Shape` depending on how it was imported).
+- `input(name, type)` creates an input datum of the given type and injects it into the namespace.  `name` must be a string and `type` must be either `float`, `int`, or `fab.types.Shape` (or simply `Shape` depending on how it was imported).
 - `output(name, value)` creates an output datum with the given name and value